ptv-logistics/Log4ALA/README.md

 batchNumItems or batchWaitInSec (described further down).
 2. Auto detection/convertion of numeric, boolean, and dateTime string values to the Azure Log Analytics type _d, _b and _t.
 3. Field values greater than 32 KB will be truncated (the value could be configured with maxFieldByteLength).
+4. Field names greater than 500 chars will be truncated (the value could be configured with maxFieldNameLength).
-4. Configurable core field names
+5. Configurable core field names

 ## General Configuration